miakramer/cpsc-532w-project/README.md

 Using it:

-To compile a program called `path/to/myfile`, run `cargo run path/to/myfile`.
+To compile a program called `path/to/myfile`, run `cargo run --bin compiler path/to/myfile path/to/output`.
 The first time you do that it'll compile a bunch of stuff, but should be pretty fast after that.
 Paths are relative to the root directory of this project.

 That will run in debug mode.
-To run in optimized mode (takes longer to compile but runs faster), run `cargo run --release path/to/myfile`.
+To run in optimized mode (takes longer to compile but runs faster), run `cargo run --release --bin compiler path/to/myfile path/to/output`.